Hate speech laws in Canada: Lund v Boissoin (2012)

 The case of Lund v Boissoin was based on a letter-to-the-editor sent to the Red Deer Advocate by Reverend Stephen Boissoin in June 2002.
 The Advocate published the letter, which said it was aimed at anyone who "supports the homosexual machine that has been mercilessly gaining ground in our society since the 1960s."
-Dr. Darren Lund filed a complaint about Boissoin's remarks to the Commission.
+Dr. Darren Lund filed a complaint about Boissoin's remarks to the commission.
 Although a human rights panel found that the letter infringed the Alberta Human Rights Act, the Alberta Court of Queen's Bench overturned the ruling on appeal.
 The Alberta Court of Appeal confirmed the Queen's Bench decision.

 Complaint against Ezra Levant (2008)

-In 2006, the Muslim Council of Edmonton and the Supreme Islamic Council of Canada filed a complaint to the Commission when Ezra Levant published cartoons that were featured first in Denmark in the magazine Jyllands-Posten.
+In 2006, the Muslim Council of Edmonton and the Islamic Supreme Council of Canada filed a complaint to the Commission when Ezra Levant published cartoons that were featured first in Denmark in the magazine Jyllands-Posten.
 The Commission dismissed the complaint on August 5, 2008.
 Levant said that he spent "tens of thousands of dollars" defending himself from the complaint.